experteer/cached_enumeration/README.md

 Loads your active record objects into memory so you don't have to include them.

-Currently only working for the ActiveRecord/Rails 2.3 series.
-A Rails 3.2 version is on the way.
+Currently works with Rails 3.2.

 ## Installation